rafaelsetragni/flutter_responsive/README.md

 # IMPORTANT NOTES:

-* This pluggin was based on [Bootstrap Web Plugin Project](https://getbootstrap.com/), but do not implement all his features (yet).
+* This pluggin was based on [Bootstrap Web Project](https://getbootstrap.com/), but do not implement all its features (not yet).
 * The column responsivity is based on his closest parent widget size, not over the screen size, such as Bootstrap.
 * All the widgets contains margin, padding, width, height (maximun and minimum edges), such as ```div``` Html element.
-* Be free to improve and change this project.
+* Fell free to improve and change this project.

 # How to Use